hanjingo/doc/SYSTEM_DESIGN/rate_limiting.md

-Rate Limiting is a technique used in system architecture to regulate how quickly a system processes or serves incoming requests or a actions.
+Rate limiting is a technique used in system architecture to regulate how quickly a system processes or serves incoming requests or actions.
 It limits the quantity or frequency of client requests to prevent overload, maintain stability, and ensure fair resource distribution.

 ## Rate Limiter